richardsprague/uBiome/docs/HackersGuide/hackersGuide-md/hackersGuide.md

 ----

+# Contents #

+Hackers Guide to the Microbiome	?
 Title Page	?
 Contents	?
 Foreword	?
 Chapter One - The Science	?
 Intro	?
-Chapter Two - Microbes everywhere!	?
+Microbes everywhere!	?
 In the air	?
 Underground	?
+Microbes	?
+What is a microbe?	?
+Microbes in the gut	?
-Chapter Three - Microbes	?
+Microbes of the skin	?
 A crash course in microbiology	?
 A crash course in botany	?
 What are they doing?	?
 Studying the Human Microbiome	?
-Chapter Four - The Technology	?
+Chapter Two - The Technology	?
 Studying the Microbiome	?
 The old way: culturing	?
 16s rRNA	?
 Gene sequencing	?
 Bioinformatics	?
-Chapter Five - How to Analyze Your Microbiome	?
+Chapter Three - How to Analyze Your Microbiome	?
 How to get your data	?
 The basics: web tools	?
 Analyze with Excel	?
 Comparing samples	?
-More comparison	?
+Comparison over time	?
 Measuring Diversity	?
+Chapter Four - Experiment Examples	?
+A/B Testing	?
+Hacking my sleep	?
+Visit the jungle	?
+Looking into your mouth	?
+Comparing with food	?
-Chapter Seven - Organisms to Watch	?
+Chapter Five - Organisms to Watch	?
 Good and Bad	?
 Gut Guardians	?
-Chapter Eight - Next Steps	?
+Chapter Six - Next Steps	?
 Fermented food	?
+Overselling the microbiome	?
 Annnotated References	?
 Endnotes	?

 ----

+# Foreword #

 This book is for curious people with little or no knowledge of biology, but who have a reasonable level of comfort with computer software, either as programmer, or as an end-user comfortable installing and running common applications like Excel.
 Using plenty of hands-on examples, you’ll learn the basics of the human microbiome and how to study and manipulate the microbes inside you.